Brokenbonds/C_Sharp_Unity/README.md

 # Project 38 Struct Challenge <br>
 Created a Struct that holds a number.
 Called it in the main program, made a copy of it and had the number Writen to the console.

-# Project 40 Lambda Expression Assignment
+# Project 40 Lambda Expression Assignment <br>

 Created 2 lambda expressions that looped through a list then took the qualifying values and put them into another list.
 One was based on ID number the other firstName.

+# Project 45 DateTime Submission Assignment <br>

+This program prints out the current date then asks for a users number.
+It then prints to the console what the time would be if the number was added in hours.
+This has been wrapped in a try-catch to insure the user puts in a number that can be Converted to a double.